👋 Hey, I'm Wayne and I am not old enough to legally drink, yet.

 At Lambda, I work on business development & build strategic partnerships with east coast companies.

-On the side, you'll find me interviewing marketplace founders here, watching Suits, writing here, and admiring contemporary art.
+On evenings and weekends, you'll find me interviewing marketplace founders here, watching Suits, writing here, and admiring contemporary art.

 Two & Twenty